 The Attorney General's Office and State Archives should each produce strategic plans to focus their future efforts and evaluate the impact of training, consultation, and grant programs on response times, costs, and liability.

+The Attorney General's Office and Secretary of State concur with the recommendation.
 You can find additional information on the Recommendations tab.